article

 Contents:

-Trulicity® is also a household name for many patients with type 2 diabetes or know of someone who does.
-Trulicity, which Eli Lilly manufactures, is FDA approved to treat those who have type 2 diabetes.
-But it’s also shown promising results for patients who use it off-label to treat overweight and obesity.
+Trulicity® is also a household name for many people with type 2 diabetes or who know someone who does.
+Trulicity, which Eli Lilly manufactures, is FDA-approved to treat type 2 diabetes.
+But it’s also shown promising results for those who are prescribed it off-label to treat excess weight and obesity.

 What is Wegovy?

-Wegovy is the brand name for the drug semaglutide.
-It’s FDA-approved for weight loss in adults with a BMI of 30 or greater or a BMI of 27 or greater and a weight-related condition like high blood pressure, high cholesterol, or type 2 diabetes.
+Wegovy is a brand name for the drug semaglutide.
+It’s FDA-approved for weight loss in adults with obesity or overweight with a (a BMI of 30 or higher) or those with a BMI of 27 or above and a weight-related condition like high blood pressure, high cholesterol, or type 2 diabetes.

-Semaglutide is part of the glucagon-like peptide 1 (GLP-1) receptor agonist medication class.
-Wegovy mimics the GLP-1 hormone your body naturally makes, which helps regulate appetite and food intake.
-By controlling your appetite, Wegovy can help you manage how much food you eat and support weight loss.
+Semaglutide is a glucagon-like peptide 1 (GLP-1) receptor agonist.
+It mimics the GLP-1 hormone your body naturally makes, which helps regulate hunger and cravings, blood sugar levels, and slows stomach emptying.
+By diminishing your appetite, Wegovy (semaglutide) can help support weight loss.

 What is Trulicity?

-Dulaglutide is the active ingredient and generic name for Trulicity.
+Dulaglutide is the active ingredient and drug name for the brand name Trulicity.
 It was FDA-approved in September 2014 for the treatment of type 2 diabetes.
-It’s also used off-label to treat overweight and obesity successfully.
+Used off-label, it can also successfully treat overweight and obesity.

-Like Wegovy, it’s part of the GLP-1 receptor agonist drug class.
-Trulicity works for weight loss by helping with satiety and stimulating the pancreas’s insulin secretion after eating to keep blood sugar levels stable.
-Along with appetite control, dulaglutide works by slowing digestion (stomach emptying), helping to make you feel fuller longer.
+Like Wegovy, Trulicity’s part of the GLP-1 receptor agonist drug class.
+It promotes weight loss by helping with satiety and stimulating the pancreas’s insulin secretion after eating to stabilize blood sugar levels.
+Along with regulating appetite, dulaglutide works by slowing stomach emptying, which helps you feel fuller longer.

 Wegovy vs Trulicity: which is more effective for weight loss?

-Truthfully, both medications have shown significant weight loss results when combined with lifestyle changes like a reduced-calorie diet and physical activity
+Both medications have shown significant weight loss when combined with lifestyle changes like a reduced-calorie diet and physical activity

-But, when comparing the results of clinical trials of semaglutide and dulaglutide, those taking semaglutide lost more weight.
-For example, the results of a double-blind 68-week study of semaglutide published in 2021 in The New England Journal of Medicine found that of 1,961 patients, those given a weekly 2.4-mg dose of semaglutide lost an average of about 34 pounds or almost 15 percent of their body weight compared to about 6 pounds or nearly 2.5 percent in the placebo group.
+However, in clinical trials of semaglutide and dulaglutide, people taking semaglutide lost more weight.
+For example, a 68-week study of semaglutide published in 2021 in The New England Journal of Medicine found that of 1,961 patients, those given a weekly 2.4-mg dose of semaglutide lost an average of 34 pounds (14.9% of body weight) compared to 6 pounds (2.4%) in the placebo group.

-In a randomized controlled Eli Lilly-funded dulaglutide study published in Diabetes Care in 2021, patients given 4.5 mg of dulaglutide (Trulicity), the highest dose in the trial, lost an average of about 10 pounds after 36 weeks of use.
+In another study, published in Diabetes Care in 2021, patients taking 4.5 mg of dulaglutide (Trulicity), the highest dose in the trial, lost an average of 10 pounds after 36 weeks.

 Wegovy vs Trulicity: side effects